jamesbrownlow/tolerance_python/README.md

 The package answers the practical question: "I have (1-α)*100% confidence that (P)*100% of my population falls within certain bounds."

+Notes:
-The gamtolint file is slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the CG minimization method.
+- The gamtolint file is slightly different than the R equivalent, this is due to R using the Newton minimization method and the Python code uses the CG minimization method.